Legacy of FAIRWINDS

 Welcoming Our New Robot Overlords

 This is how this video became another first for me: my first time testing AI-generated voice work.
 I had found out about ElevenLabs through a YouTube channel called Corridor Digital and decided to give it a shot.
-A settled on a very natural sounding voice that I thought gave the story more character than most of the standard "news caster" style voices I had found.
+I settled on a very natural-sounding voice that I thought gave the story more character than most of the standard "news caster" style voices I had found.
 The tool had also allowed me to make quick changes to the video even days before the actual event.

 I'm told that our HR department now uses this video as part of new hire training.